Fatty liver, or steatosis, is a term that describes the

 aspirin, steroids, tamoxifen, and tetracycline

-What Are the Types
+What Are the Types of Fatty Liver?

 There are four types of fatty liver.